Join 57,415 subscribers and get free updates!

 I knew I had to be proactive, so I was.

-A few months back I was in my apartment’s gym, and saw a dude named Tim wearing a Red Sox shirt.
-I went over and introduced myself, saying I had just moved into the building and that I was from Boston.
 When I saw Tim in the gym the next time, I asked him what people did for fun around there.
 He told me he and his friends were headed to a bar later on that evening to watch a football game.

-There at the bar, one of Tim’s friends mentioned that he was organizing a rec basketball team.
 I chimed in and said I’d love to join if they had room.
 Sure enough, they did, and now I’m on a rec basketball team…something I haven’t done since college!
 I didn’t care that I sucked at basketball (I was cut from my high school team), and that I hadn’t picked up a ball in five years.
 I let them know that I wasn’t great, but I could fill in where necessary.

 Now I know these 10 guys pretty damn well to do stuff in Nashville, all because we play basketball once a week for an hour.